T.B.P.S. | Tugboat Printshop

 The woodcuts produced at T.B.P.S. are traditionally hand-crafted, quality artworks on paper.
 Prints are published directly from hand-drawn & hand-carved woodblock(s) to archival papers using top-shelf, oil-based inks.

-Your support is appreciated!
-Thanks for visiting!
+Your support is appreciated—thanks for visiting!

 SHOP WOODCUTS | SEND A MESSAGE

 Valerie Lueth (Artist/Printmaker/Owner) runs operations & draws/carves/produces the woodcuts at T.B.P.S.
-A dedicated & multi-faceted artist/operator for 17 years and counting, Valerie’s grassroots approach to making & sharing is hands-on and upbeat.
+A dedicated & multi-faceted artist/operator for 18 years and counting, Valerie’s grassroots approach to making & sharing is hands-on and upbeat.
 A reverence for technique and steadfast patience for puzzling out the challenges of the woodblock medium pairs with her experimental and playful, yet exactingly fine-tuned approach to guiding her whimsical drawings into woodcut multiples.

 Valerie Lueth | Bio

 Valerie Lueth was raised on the South Dakota prairie, self-motivated to draw, build, tinker & explore—very active in the arts from her earliest years.
-Art & drama performances, set building, darkroom photography, photojournalism, impromptu installations, constant sketching—a compulsion to create fueled Valerie into adulthood.
+Art & drama performances, set building, darkroom photography, photojournalism, impromptu installations, costume fabrication, constant sketching—a compulsion to create fueled Valerie into adulthood.

 In 1998, Valerie moved to Vermillion, SD, as a student and became involved with the University of South Dakota Printmaking Department.
-Over the following 6 years, she assisted & attended countless printmaking workshops at Frogman’s Press & Workshop (an intensive printmaking workshop in operation since the 70’s), attended conferences, participated in folio exchanges, assisted visiting artist projects, immersed in her studio practice, and began to exhibit her artwork & prints with success.
+Over the following 6 years, she assisted & attended countless printmaking workshops at Frogman’s Press & Workshop (an intensive printmaking workshop in operation since the 70’s), attended conferences, participated in folio exchanges, assisted visiting artist projects, immersed in her studio practice, and began to exhibit her artworks with success.

 After receiving her BFA in Printmaking in 2004, Valerie moved to Nashville, TN, working remotely as a full time video game concept artist & game texturer, while continuing to produce & exhibit prints and drawings as a working artist.

-Her drawings & prints have been featured in/by New American Paintings, Illustrator’s Unlimited, People of Print, PUSHPrint, Low Tech Print, Mohawk Maker Quarterly, Uppercase Magazine, American Craft Magazine, This is Colossal, It’s Nice That, Boing Boing, Patagonia, Anthropologie, Reyn Spooner, Martha Stewart Crafts Dept., Belio Magazine, Yen Magazine & more!
+Valerie’s artworks have been exhibited, featured and collected widely by patrons, cultural institutions, and museums in the U.S. and abroad.
+Her drawings & prints have been featured in the Library of Congress, New American Paintings, Illustrator’s Unlimited, People of Print, PUSHPrint, Low Tech Print, Mohawk Maker Quarterly, Uppercase Magazine, American Craft Magazine, This is Colossal, It’s Nice That, Boing Boing, Patagonia, Anthropologie, Reyn Spooner, Martha Stewart Crafts Dept., Belio Magazine, Yen Magazine & more!

 Valerie has instructed woodcut workshops at the Women’s Studio Workshop, Society for Contemporary Craft, Montgomery College and Temple University/Tyler School of Art and regularly makes visits to colleges and universities as a visiting artist, sharing artwork, process & the story of Tugboat Printshop.